-5 If applicable, describe how the school will Cleveland offers a kindergarten shadow day at the end of each school year for support, coordinate, and integrate services incoming kindergarten students and parents.
-Students get to meet the with early childhood programs at the school kindergarten teachers and spend time in a classroom.
-Parents are introduced level, including strategies for assisting to school teachers and leaders and taken on a tour of the building.
-During this preschool children in the transition from day students are screened and identified students are invited to our early childhood education programs to local kindergarten summer jump start program.
-Cleveland also has a elementary school programs. pre-kindergarten Bright from the Start class.
-These students have opportunities to read with students on other grade levels through our reading buddy program.
-The students also attend specials (art, music, P.E., and technology) every day.
-At the beginning of each school year there is a meet the teacher opportunity for all students.
+5. If applicable, describe how the school will Cleveland offers a Kindergarten Round Up at the end of each school year for support, coordinate, and integrate services incoming kindergarten students and parents.
+Parents are introduced to school with early childhood programs at the school teachers and leaders and visit the building.
+During this event, students are level, including strategies for assisting screened and students are invited to our Kindergarten Jump Start program. preschool children in the transition from Cleveland also has a pre-kindergarten Bright from the Start class.
+The students early childhood education programs to local also attend specials (art, music, P.E., and technology) every day.
+At the elementary school programs. beginning of each school year there is a meet the teacher opportunity for all students.
+Our Kindergarten Jump Start program is conducted each July to prepare students to transition to school.
+We will also be implementing the Smart Start program in our school during the 2023-2024 SY.

-6 If applicable, describe how the school will n/a
+6. If applicable, describe how the school will n/a

 implement strategies to facilitate effective

 transitions for students from middle grades

 to high school and from high school to

-postsecondary education including:
+postsecondary education

-Coordination with institutions of higher
+including:Coordination with institutions of

-education, employers, and local partners;
+higher education, employers, and local

-and

-Increased student access to early college,
+partners; and Increased student access to

-high school, or dual or concurrent
+early college, high school, or dual or

-enrollment opportunities or career
+concurrent enrollment opportunities or

-counseling to identify student interest and
+career counseling to identify student interest

-skills.
+and skills.

-7 Describe how the school will support PBIS Lesson - schoolwide and classroom interventions efforts to reduce the overuse of discipline Student / Teacher / Parent conferencing practices that remove students from the PBIS student reflection sheets at classroom level classroom, specifically addressing the effects Behavior paraprofessional support (check in / check out, data collection, on all subgroups of students. collaboration with classroom teacher, daily monitoring) School friends - Staff members "sign up" to interact with specific students in an effort to build proactive positive relationships School counselor involvement as needed Follow county progressive discipline protocol
+7. Describe how the school will support PBIS Lesson - schoolwide and classroom interventions efforts to reduce the overuse of discipline Student / Teacher / Parent conferencing practices that remove students from the PBIS student reflection sheets at classroom level classroom, specifically addressing the effects Behavior paraprofessional support (check in / check out, data collection, on all subgroups of students. collaboration with classroom teacher, daily monitoring) School counselor involvement as needed Follow county progressive discipline protocol Implement Leader in Me Program

-8 Use the space below to provide additional
+8. Use the space below to provide additional

 narrative regarding the school's

-improvement plan
+improvement plan.